ataiva-software/vertex/docs/development/project-status.md

 - **Mobile Support** - Native mobile applications
 - **Enterprise Features** - Advanced enterprise capabilities

-Eden is ready for production use and actively maintained with regular updates and improvements.
+Vertex is ready for production use and actively maintained with regular updates and improvements.